cisco/mindmeld/source/integrations/whatsapp.rst

 ====================

 A conversational app built using MindMeld can be integrated seamlessly with WhatsApp through the Twilio sandbox.
-In this tutorial, we will create a WhatsApp bot based on the :doc:`Human Resource <../blueprints/hr_assistant>` blueprint.
+In this tutorial, you will create a WhatsApp bot based on the :doc:`Human Resource <../blueprints/hr_assistant>` blueprint.
 The HR assistant app is an example of a deep-domain conversational agent that uses a knowledge base of human resources and policies to understand complex user queries that reference employees within a company.

 .. note::